Angle trisection

-Angle trisection is a classical problem of straightedge and compass construction of ancient Greek mathematics.
-It concerns construction of an angle equal to one third of a given arbitrary angle, using only two tools: an unmarked straightedge and a compass.
+Angle trisection is the construction of an angle equal to one third of a given arbitrary angle, using only two tools: an unmarked straightedge and a compass.
+It is a classical problem of straightedge and compass construction of ancient Greek mathematics.

 In 1837, Pierre Wantzel proved that the problem, as stated, is impossible to solve for arbitrary angles.
-However, although there is no way to trisect an angle in general with just a compass and a straightedge, some special angles can be trisected.
-For example, it is relatively straightforward to trisect a right angle (that is, to construct an angle of measure 30 degrees).
+However, some special angles can be trisected: for example, it is trivial to trisect a right angle.

 It is possible to trisect an arbitrary angle by using tools other than straightedge and compass.
 For example, neusis construction, also known to ancient Greeks, involves simultaneous sliding and rotation of a marked straightedge, which cannot be achieved with the original tools.
 Other techniques were developed by mathematicians over the centuries.

 Because it is defined in simple terms, but complex to prove unsolvable, the problem of angle trisection is a frequent subject of pseudomathematical attempts at solution by naive enthusiasts.
 These "solutions" often involve mistaken interpretations of the rules, or are simply incorrect.